 Internal Link Strategies to Improve SEO Rankings

-An effective internal linking strategy adds structure to your website to help users and search engines navigate your pages, making your content easier to find and rank on Search Engine Results Pages.
+An effective SEO internal linking strategy adds structure to your website to help users and search engines navigate your pages, making your content easier to find and rank on Search Engine Results Pages.
 Keep reading to learn more about how to improve your SEO rankings with internal link strategies.

 What are internal links?